 Mekanique had herself betrayed the Squadron in 1942, and although her body had been destroyed her head with its time-space crystal was preserved at Project M by the lab assistant known as Per Degaton, who was a colleague of Chuck Grayson.
 Thus, prior to starting his criminal career, Degaton formed a relationship through Robotman with Heywood.

 Heywood was able through Monitor's transponder and the robot Mekanique to contact her former partner and Steel’s old ally Robotman aka Paul Dennis.
 Utilizing her ability to cross dimensional planes, Robotman initiated Mekanique's trans-dimensional capabilities and brought along with himself several fellow All-Stars to Earth-One.
-Robotman and Steel recruited TNT, Dyna-Mite, Manhunter, Guardian among with Newsboy Legion and his younger brother Will, Air Wave, Zatara.
+Robotman and Steel recruited TNT, Dyna-Mite, Manhunter, Guardian among with Newsboy Legion and his younger brother Will, Air Wave, Zatara, as well as Chuck Grayson.
 Years later, as mentioned earlier, Steel would do much the same thing when he temporarily recruited Infinity, Inc. of Earth—Two to battle the newest incarnation of the Justice League on Earth-One.

 No doubt these heroes and their colleagues were inspired by the example a few years prior of Uncle Sam, a patriotic hero like Steel who recruited several members of the All-Star Squadron into forming the Freedom Fighters, protecting another earth in Earth-X that had no superheroes.
 And so, the first generation of superheroes on Earth-One were migrants from Earth-Two.